swiftly-solution/documentation/src/docs/scripting/events/gameevents/onsurvivalteammaterespawn.md

 ---

 # OnSurvivalTeammateRespawn
-This event is triggered when survival_teammate_respawn is triggered
+This event is triggered when survival_teammate_respawn is triggered.
 ::: tabs
 @tab Lua
 ```lua